RickyDeFazio/js-techdegree-project-4/README.md

 ### Style changes: ###
-1. Backgrounds on start, during game, win, and lose screens are changed.
+1. Added GoT background on start, during game, win, and lose screens.
-2. Color of text in some instanes are changed.
+2. Changed color of text in some instanes around the game.
-3. Font size on start has changed.
+3. Changed font size on start.
-4. Color of selected letters on qwerty keys have changed.
+4. Changed color of selected letters on qwerty keys.